About

 Focus groups are your chance to share feedback on transportation safety and help us create safer streets.
 Your voice is crucial in shaping the future of Southern Nevada.

-We’ll be conducting focus groups across Southern Nevada in Fall 2025.
+We’ll be conducting focus groups across Southern Nevada beginning in Fall 2025.

-We need participants for the focus groups, including people who walk, cycle, ride transit, or drive and community leaders.
+We need participants for the focus groups, including community leaders and people who walk, cycle, ride the bus, or drive.
 Participants will represent the demographic makeup of each area.

 Click the link below to sign up to be notified when you can participate in a focus group.